 Worcester Polytechnic Institute welcomes and supports veterans and their dependents.
 It is our goal to assist you and provide the resources necessary for you to complete your education.
 Below you will find a summary of veterans education benefits and information on how to apply for them.
-If you have any questions or would like additional information, please contact our Veterans Affairs Representative, Stephanie Lent, at email@example.com or (508) 831-6601.
+If you have any questions or would like additional information, please contact our Veterans Affairs Representative, Dan Richard, at email@example.com or (508) 831-6601.
 You also may stop by our office Monday through Friday 9:00 am to 4:30 pm located in the Registar's Office in Daniels Hall.

 Veterans Education Benefits

 - Chapter 30: The Montgomery GI Bill - Active Duty (MGIB-AD) is for individuals who have been on active duty since July 1, 1985, who have contributed $1,200 to an education fund and have completed a qualifying amount of "honorable" active-duty service.

 - Chapter 32: The Veterans Educational Assistance Program (VEAP) is for individuals who initially entered active duty from January 1, 1977 to June 30, 1985.
 The amount of benefits depends on the amount of the service member's contribution while on active duty.